Best Viewing Locations

 Princes Wharf & Queen's Wharf

 There’s always a good crowd down at the Auckland Waterfront on Anniversary Day.
-Head out to the end of the wharves to see the tugboat and classics races as they come past, and the much-loved tugboat display is best viewed from here too.
+Head out to the end of the wharves to see the tugboat and classics races as they come past.

 The Viaduct basin is full of energy on Anniversary Day, as the location for the Dragonboat races.
 These short, sharp and highly competitive events always draw a crowd of excited onlookers.